The Reason Hojicha Aromas Differ: It's Not the Tea Leaves, It's the Water

 The reason might be the water, not the tea leaves.

-Since it's hojicha you drink every day, why not pay attention to the water for once?
+Since hojicha is a tea you drink every day, why not pay attention to the water for once?

 FAQ